 With a very small investment (as little as 20 bucks), you can keep your wood floors in great shape, protect them from humidity swings and minimize or prevent gapping and cupping.
 These potential flooring issues can do more than spoil your mood, they can ruin your wood floors.

-One tool to help care for your flooring is a hygrometer, a device which measures the amount of humidity in the air.
+One tool to help care for your flooring is a hygrometer, a device that measures the amount of humidity in the air.
 It is important to buy a hygrometer, make a plan and monitor the humidity in your home to protect your wood floor.

 Buy a hygrometer.